Masha Nazeem

-Masha Nazeem is an Indian inventor was born and brought up from Nagercoil in Kanniyakumari district.
-In 2005 during her eighth grade she designed a hi-tech train toilet (hygienic drainage disposal system in trains) that gained her two national and one international awards.
+Masha Nazeem is an Indian inventor was born and brought up from Nagercoil in Kanniyakumari district (Tamil Nadu).
+In 2005, during her eighth grade, she designed a hi-tech train toilet (hygienic drainage disposal system in trains) that gained her two national and one international awards.

 Personal life

 Nazeem was born in 1993 and was raised in Nagercoil in the Kanniyakumari district of India.
-Nazeem's father worked at the Treasury Office in Kanyakumari.
+Nazeem's father worked at the Treasury Office in Kanniyakumari.

 Education

-Nazeem attended St. Joseph’s Convent Higher Secondary School before pursuing a B.E in Electronic and Electrical Engineering at SSN College of Engineering.
-She later obtained an M.Tech in Power Electronics in SRM University, Chennai.
+Nazeem attended St. Joseph’s Convent Higher Secondary School before pursuing a B.E in Electronic and Electrical Engineering at Sri Sivasubramaniya Nadar (SSN) College of Engineering.
+She later obtained an M.Tech in Power Electronics in SRM University, Kattankulathur (near Chennai).

 Career

 In 2006 at age 12, Nazeem was honoured at the Indian Science Congress in Hyderabad for her invention of a drainage system for railways.
 In 2015, Nazeem was selected for the Entrepreneurship Development Training Programme in the United States.
 The next year, Nazeem was invited to be a guest speaker at the 103rd Indian Science Conference.

 Currently, Nazeem is an innovation lead in GEMS New Millennium School, United Arab Emirates.